cjtoolkit/ctx/README.md

 ## Usage

-It's useful for storing configuration and dependencies (Dependency Injection) without having too rely too much on side effect.
+It's useful for storing configuration and dependencies (Dependency Injection) without having to rely on side effect.

 ## Example